stakahashy/language_autocorr/README.md

 # language_autocorr
 A python implementation of "Long-Range Memory in Literary Texts: On the Universal Clustering of the Rare Words"(2016) authored by Kumiko Tanaka-Ishii and Armin Bunde.
-It works on our python2.7 and python3.5 environment.
+It works on python2.7 and python3.6 environment (the results may slightly differ).

 # Usage
 1. Install the dependencies by "pip install -r requirements.txt".
-2. Run "python auto_correlation.py file_name.txt".
+2. Run the script by "python auto_correlation.py file_name.txt".
-This script generates file_name_language_acf.png, the double log plot of the auto-correlation function.
+This script generates file_name_language_acf.png, the double log plot of the auto-correlation function of the text.

 # Notes
 ## Text format